How to Create a B2B Video Marketing Strategy

 Video is Just the Medium

 You’ve decided to commit to producing B2B video content?
 That’s great!
-If you want your video endeavors to be effective, the first thing you need to do is map out a B2B video marketing strategy.
+If you want your video endeavors to be effective, you first need to map out a B2B video marketing strategy.
 But before you can do that, you need to develop a general content strategy that will address the different stages of the sales funnel with appropriate and relevant content.

 Imagine buying a car.
-When the idea to buy first comes to you, watching an artistically-shot video of a new car being driven skillfully down a scenic mountain road might be all you need to fall a little in love with that car.
+When the idea of buying first comes to you, watching an artistically shot video of a new car being driven skillfully down a scenic mountain road might be all you need to fall a little in love with that car.
 At least, it may be enough to research it further.

 A month into the future, when you’re about to make a final decision, would it really help you to watch more aspirational videos of the car looking awesome?
 At that point, videos that detail the car’s mileage and performance compared to similar models would be far more convincing and influential on your purchasing decision.